All Episodes

 Well, I think what every woman that I interviewed from the piece, I mean, they were angry because they actually told a very different story than what was reported.

-And in the case of, for example, Carrie Pryjan, who was Miss California, they said all they needed to do, they took a certain excerpt out of her book, but if they would have gone two sentences further, she's praising Donald Trump.
+And in the case of, for example, Carrie Prejan, who was Miss California, they said all they needed to do, they took a certain excerpt out of her book, but if they would have gone two sentences further, she's praising Donald Trump.

-So it was deceptive and she was pretty angry about it, and they didn't tell the story about how Donald Trump stood up for her when so many people turned against her, and that Donald Trump offered to help her career and was helpful in her career.
+And they didn't tell the story about how Donald Trump stood up for her when so many people turned against her, and that Donald Trump offered to help her career and was helpful in her career.

-I mean, this is very serious, the the allegations they're making about being mischaracterized and what they said they were told by the reporters versus what the final story shows.
+I mean, this is very serious, the allegations they're making about being mischaracterized and what they said they were told by the reporters versus what the final story shows.

 Yeah.

-Now I've interviewed Juanita Broderick twice.
+Now, I've interviewed Juanita Broderick twice.

-And I think the bigger and I've also examined why Hillary Clinton claims to be a champion of women's rights, takes all this money from Saudi Arabia, and they have a deplorable record as it relates to women's rights and gay and lesbian rights, and she has never criticized them that I can find, and I've searched long and hard to find criticism of Saudi Arabia from Hillary, and it seems like the champion of women's rights, you know, her silence was purchased.
+And I think the big, and I've also examined why Hillary Clinton claims to be a champion of women's rights, takes all this money from Saudi Arabia, and they have a deplorable record as it relates to women's rights and gay and lesbian rights.

-Are they trying to balance out Hillary's supposed woman problem by manufacturing or creating an equally large one for Donald Trump so that erases that uh Achilles heel for her in the general election?
+Well, it almost seems to me, who knows what the motivation is, that if reporters are trying to create a certain narrative, we know that is the case in some instances, are they trying to balance out Hillary's supposed woman problem by manufacturing or creating an equally large one for Donald Trump so that erases that Achilles heel for her in the general election?

 Well, now Donald Trump in two polls in two days is up plus five and plus three.